inconsistent-dg/AC-Modding/switch-guide.md

 | XAW9           |                                              | All potentially patched.                                |                                         |
 | XAK            |                                              | No info, only sold in Korea.                            |                                         |
 | XKW or XKJ     |                                              |                                                         | Mariko switches, all patched.           |

+# Console Preparation

+Before you start modding, you should check 4 things off your list:

+1. Have at least one eShop game, demo, app, or cartridge
+2. Have a Jig
+3. Have a PC and a USB C cable for data transfer
+   - Or, have an Android device and a USB C cable for data transfer
+   - Or, have a Lightning to OTG adapter, a jailbroken iOS device and a USB C cable for data transfer
+4. A 64 gigabyte (or higher) microSD card
+   - 32 gigabytes of space is needed to backup your system files.
+If one file's slightly bigger, you'll have to remove the SD to copy the last file (which is a hassle)
+   - 32 gigabytes is required for an emuMMC partition.
+This guide [doesn't go over setting up an emuMMC](pages/ban-risks#why-shouldnt-i-use-emunand), but keep it in mind if you change your mind.

+(1) You need an app to enter Title Takeover, which allows homebrew to run with full system resources.<br>(2) A jig is required to enter RCM.
+You can buy a good jig on [Amazon here](https://www.amazon.com/gp/product/B07J9JJRRG), or one at [switchjigs.com](https://switchjigs.com/).<br>(3) The only injection process on the guide at the moment is TegraRCM using a PC.
+I might show how to inject on other platforms in the future, but for now that's it.
+Go [here for Android](https://github.com/MenosGrante/Rekado), go [here for iOS devices](https://mologie.github.io/nxboot/).

 # Preparing the SD